Indonesian output possibly to climb to the highest in 4 years

 Golden Triangle

-Deliveries to Panjang port extra than doubled to 5,000 tonnes on Monday from per week in advance as farmers bought beans before the year’s foremost Islamic festival subsequent month.
+Deliveries to Panjang port more than doubled to 5,000 tonnes on Monday from per week in advance as farmers bought beans before the year’s foremost Islamic festival the subsequent month.
 Farmers launched clean beans from the brand new harvest because they want money for Ramadan and Eid al-Fitr regardless of lower fees, Soesilo said.

 Will India’s farmers vote for Narendra Modi?